Kaynan Duarte: Early career

+Black belt career

+2019-2020

 In the 2019 ADCC World Championship, Duarte defeated Eldar Rafigaev, Yuri Simoes, Marcus Almeida and Nick Rodriguez to become champion in the heavyweight division.
-Duarte also competed in the absolute division but suffered an upset loss in the first round against welterweight Lachlan Giles after being submitted by a heel hook.
+Duarte also competed in the absolute division but suffered an upset loss in the first round against welterweight Lachlan Giles after being submitted by a Heel Hook.

+Duarte competed against Roberto 'Cyborg' Abreu in the main event of BJJ Bet on 6 September 2020, losing by submission.
+Duarte then competed in the main event of Who's Number One against Rodolfo Vieira on 11 December 2020.
+He won the match by submission with a rear-naked choke.

+2021-2022

+Duarte was invited to compete in a tournament at Third Coast Grappling 6 on 3 April 2021.
+Duarte defeated Mason Fowler, Aaron 'Tex' Johnson, and Victor Hugo to win the tournament.
+He then represented ATOS at Subversiv 5 on 1 May 2021.
+He defeated both of his opponents and helped ATOS to win the tournament.
+He was then invited to compete in the main event of the inaugural Road to ADCC event against Matheus Diniz.
+Duarte won the match by submission, with a heel hook.

-Duarte suffered another shocking upset in the 2021 Who's Number One tournament.
-Going in as a heavy favorite, he defeated Kyle Boehm and Giancarlo Bodoni.
+Duarte suffered an upset in the Who's Number One championships on 21 September 2021.
+He was invited to compete in the heavyweight division and entered as a heavy favorite, he defeated Kyle Boehm and Giancarlo Bodoni.
 In the final he faced unranked Tim Spriggs and was submitted by a heel hook.